 UPDATE: A Basic Guide to International Environmental Legal Research

-Heidi Frostestad Kuehl is the Foreign, Comparative, and International Law Librarian and Coordinator of Educational Programming and Outreach at Pritzker Legal Research Center, Northwestern University School of Law, Chicago, IL.
+Heidi Frostestad Kuehl is the Law Library Director and Associate Professor of Law at the Northern Illinois University College of Law’s David C. Shapiro Memorial Law Library.
 She holds a Law degree from Valparaiso University School of Law with a specialization in International Trade and Development and a Master’s Degree in Library and Information Science from the University of Iowa.

 Table of Contents

 - 1. Introduction

 - 2. General Starting Points and Key Abbreviations

 - 3. Treaty Research

 - 4. Finding the National Laws of Foreign Nations